 The Niah National Park is not far away from Miri.
 It marks the place where 35.000 years ago human tribes found shelter in natural caves.
 These caves were rediscovered in 1958 and today can be visited.
 Highlights are the Great Cave, Trader's Cave and Painted Cave.

 The Iban are the biggest ethnic group living in Sarawak.
-Take the opportunity to stay at one of their longhouses to meet the Iban families and learn mre about their traditions.
-After crossing Batang Ai lake you will be welcomed by the families of Nanga Ukum Longhouse to stay as their guest.
-Share stories, dance and live with the tribespeople.
+Take the opportunity to stay at one of their longhouses to meet the Iban families and learn more about their traditions.
+After crossing Batang Ai lake you will be welcomed by the families of Mengkak Longhouse to stay at their guesthouse.
+Share stories, dance and live with the tribes people.

 Tha Bako National Park is only a short distance away from the city of Kuching.
 The park was established in 1957 and is the oldest national park in Sarawak.
 Your trip starts with an exciting boat trip to the headquarters.
 Follow some of the over 18 marked trails to explore the park.
 On the small peninsula the landscapes alternate between a dramativ coast lines with cliffs, beaches, and mangroves.
 Proboscis monkeys, bearded pigs, otter, lizards, and snakes live in the protected area.
 You will also see tropical birds and rare plants.
 Stay at the simple lodge provided by the park authority during the nights and explore the national park during the day.